Skip to Main Content

 Research Impact Challenge: 1.
 Register your ORCID Identifier

-Obtaining an ORCiD (short for Open Researcher and Contributor ID) allows you as a researcher to reliably and unambiguously connect your name with your work throughout your career, including your published papers, research data, institutional affiliations, or work history.
-Having an ORCiD helps you as a researcher by:
+ORCiD allows you as a researcher to reliably and unambiguously connect your name with your work throughout your career, including your published papers, research data, institutional affiliations, grants, and work history.

-• Providing a means to distinguish between you and other authors with identical or similar names.
+• Providing a means to distinguish you from other authors even if you have used different names

 • Ensuring that your work is clearly attributed to you